offalynne/Input/docs/6.2/Functions-(Virtual-Button-Setup).md

 |`upVerb`     |string  |Verb to bind touching the top of the button to                                                             |
 |`downVerb`   |string  |Verb to bind touching the bottom of the to                                                                 |

 Binds the virtual button to a set of basic Input verbs, one for each direction and an extra one for touching the virtual button at all.
-Verbs are triggered as **analogue**, meaning that verbs will be sent values from `0` to `1` as a hardware thumbstick would.
+Verbs are triggered as **analogue** and **normalized**, meaning that verbs will be sent values from `0` to `1` based on the speed of movement of the touch point (the player's finger).

+The sensitivity of a touchpad is controlled by setting the threshold for the virtual button using `.threshold()`.
+A higher maximum threshold will *reduce* the sensitivity of the touchpad whereas a lower maximum threshold will *increase* the sensitivity of the touchpad.
+Additionally, increasing the minimum threshold will filter out more "jitter" from noisy hardware or the player's finger moving slightly.

-!> Make sure you set an appropriate threshold using `.threshold()`.
-Good threshold value to start with are a minimum of `1` and a maximum of `20`.
+!> Make sure you set an appropriate threshold using `.threshold()` or the touchpad may appear to be non-functional.
+Good threshold values to start with are a minimum of `1` and a maximum of `20`.

 ?> Touchpad behaviour overrides any option set by `.reference_point()`.